 Textbooks are ordered through the Division office.
 The books are sold at the Triton Bookstore, located at the Student Center.
-Generally, Fall textbooks will have been ordered toward the end of the prior February, and Spring material toward the end of September.
+Generally, Fặnuchånan (Fall) textbooks will have been ordered toward the end of the prior February, and Fañomnåkan (Spring) books are ordered by the end of September.
 If you are considering changing a textbook, check with your Chair concerning whether texts have already been ordered for your course or if there are certain guidelines for text selection set by the department.
-Multisection courses must use the same textbook.
-You should submit your book order on the standard order form available from the Division secretary.
+You should submit your book order on the standard order form available from the Division Administrative Assistant.
 Information you will need to provide includes primary author, title, edition, publisher, and ISBN.
-Use the online book order process.
-The division assistant will provide you information about the link and due dates.
+See the attached textbook order form and the desk copy request form.